gavD/step-by-step-web-apps-with-lithium-php/_posts/2011-10-12-declutter.markdown

 title:  Declutter
 ---

-We now have a working homepage AND a menu, PLUS we've using the Lithium coding standards - that's pretty sweet!
+We now have a working homepage AND a menu, PLUS we've using the Li3 coding standards - that's pretty sweet!
 Next thing to do, though, is to remove the stuff that comes with the framework project that we're not going to use.

 > It's all good stuff, I recommend you have a good look at it before you delete it.
 To be honest, it won't matter if you don't but for my sample project, I have removed it.